workdojos/Dojos-Fresh-Hugo-Theme/content/missions/Disco Ownership Solutions Team.md

 **Reserves**: The team will have access to relevant industry research and data, as well as support from expert consultants in the field of hospitality.
 The team will also have access to a budget to support any necessary expenditures for the project.

-Successful Completion: Upon successful completion of the project, all contributing members will receive XP and unlock a new challenge in the ultimate quest to bring back discos worldwide.
+**Successful Completion**: Upon successful completion of the project, all contributing members will receive XP and unlock a new challenge in the ultimate quest to bring back discos worldwide.
 This success will demonstrate the team's ability to work effectively in a remote setting, as well as their expertise in addressing challenges in the hospitality industry.

 ---